“God made me a singer, and I just sang.” – Deanna Durbin

 Now…today as I sit here remembering her wonderful films I have to wonder about that second marriage of hers.
 I did not realize that it was a shotgun marriage until doing a bit of research today.
 Below is a picture taken on the wedding day of Deanna Durbin and Felix Jackson.
 She’s wearing flowers at her midriff although it’s very early in her pregnancy.

 Now, this brings me to another interview I did in the 1980s with one of our club members, a retired Navy nurse, Pat Hudson.
 In the mid to late 1940s Pat lived in the Los Angeles area with her mother, who was dating a Hollywood undercover vice squad policeman.
 Pat was my source for some information about Gene Raymond including his 1949 arrest.
 Pat was a Deanna Durbin fan as well as a Mac/Eddy fan and she told me two pieces of information about Deanna Durbin that I thought little about in the ensuing decades.
 First, she told me that her mother’s boyfriend, the cop, had also discussed with them the time he caught a couple carrying on in a parked car one night on Mulholland Drive.
 He went over to bust them only to discover that the culprits were Joseph Cotten and Deanna Durbin.
 He let them go and they drove off.
 (The year of this incident was not specified.)
 The other piece of information came from a friend of Pat’s, a fellow nurse.
 According to Pat, her friend had nursed Deanna’s father at some point in his final years or days.
 (I can’t remember the details of his health issues but I did confirm today that Deanna’s parents lived in those years in Leisure Village (Laguna Hills Village).
 Deanna’s father outlived his wife by four years and died in 1976.
-According to Pat’s friend, Deanna’s father suggested that Joseph Cotten was the father of Deanna’s first child.
+According to Pat’s friend, Deanna’s father told her that Joseph Cotten was the father of his granddaughter, Deanna’s first child.
 Below, Joseph Cotten.

 Today I did some research about the 1943 film that Deanna made with Joseph Cotten.
 This was the final installment in the Three Smart Girls series, originally titled Three Smart Girls Join Up but released into theaters as Hers to Hold.
 To my surprise, there was much speculation to be found on whether Durbin and Cotten had had even a brief affair during the filming.
 Here, for example, is a recent quote from Doug Bonner, a filmmaker and Emmy-winning sound designer.
 “The camera captured a palpable chemistry between Deanna Durbin and leading man Joseph Cotten.”
 He continues: “Of all the Durbin films, this is the one where she registers the most chemistry with her leading man.
 Actually, Hollywood gossip columnist Hedda Hopper accused Deanna and co-star Joseph Cotten of having an affair during this film.
 (Durbin was on her way to the divorce court during the filming of Hers to Hold.
 Her next husband would be this film’s producer.)
 To get back at Hopper for the sex scandal smear, Joseph Cotten allegedly pulled the chair out from her at a party as she was sitting down, causing her to fall flat on her butt.”